This post may contain affiliate links. Read my disclosure policy.

 2. Take time to be in God’s Word

 Ok, I’m the first to admit that this is HARD.
-Like crazy hard.
-When your mind can hardly process your day and the laundry is piled high and the simple tasks of the day are hard to get through, do you really have the emotional stamina or head strength to be in God’s Word?
+When your mind can hardly remember what you ate for breakfast and the laundry is piled high, do you really have the emotional stamina to be in God’s Word?
 Honestly, H E double hockey sticks no!!!
-That’s why you need to be creative.
+That’s why you need to do it.

-Listen to life affirming podcasts (make sure they are theologically sound), spend time listening to your favorite Christian music and see if you can figure out what Bible verse your favorite songs are based on.
+Listen to life affirming podcasts, listen to your favorite Christian music and see if you can figure out what Bible verse your favorite songs are based on.
 Get a fun Bible with girly things in it.

 3. Practice the fine art of saying NO!